ethereum-oasis-op/baseline/messenger/__tests__/README.md

 # Testing backend code

 ## Command description
-1. Navigate to `scripts` directory
+1. Navigate to `/scripts` directory
 2. Startup the local test geth environment
 3. Launch the API server and connect to the Whisper clients in the running geth nodes
-4. Navigate to `backend` directory
+4. Navigate to `/messenger` directory
 5. Kickoff the tests

 ## Command execution